Remember the good and forget the bad? That’s what happens with euphoric recall.

 - Hold an ice cube and focus on the sensation as it melts in your hand

-- Engage in strenuous exercise such as jumping jacks or running around the block
+- Engage in strenuous exercise such as jumping jacks or running

-- Go outside to focus on the sounds or turn on a podcast to listen to
+- Go outside to focus on the sounds, or turn on a podcast to listen to

 - Rub lotion on your hands or feet